vadanrod14/RA.Aid/README.md

 - `--research-only`: Only perform research without implementation
 - `--provider`: The LLM provider to use (choices: anthropic, openai, openrouter, openai-compatible, gemini)
 - `--model`: The model name to use (required for non-Anthropic providers)
+- `--use-aider`: Enable aider integration for code editing.
+When enabled, RA.Aid uses aider's specialized code editing capabilities instead of its own native file modification tools.
+This option is useful when you need aider's specific editing features or prefer its approach to code modifications.
+This feature is optional and disabled by default.
 - `--research-provider`: Provider to use specifically for research tasks (falls back to --provider if not specified)
 - `--research-model`: Model to use specifically for research tasks (falls back to --model if not specified)
 - `--planner-provider`: Provider to use specifically for planning tasks (falls back to --provider if not specified)